Ware & Kay Solicitors Ltd ('Ware & Kay')

 8. Direct Marketing - Your choices

-We will not contact you for direct marketing purposes by email, post, phone or text message unless you have given your prior consent.
+We may contact you for direct marketing purposes by email, post, phone or text where permitted under GDPR regulations.

 You can change your marketing preferences at any time by contacting us.
 Please see contact details at the end of this Policy.